Last Updated on by Karl

 - What results am I expecting?
 Write down some estimated numbers such as 5,000 new fans, 450 additional sales in February, 10% Engagement Rate, etc.

-- Set a clear and understandable goal which can be measured after the campaign ends.
+- Set a clear and understandable goal which can be measured after your Facebook campaign ends.

 In this case, there are four actions that can be performed:

-- Like (users like your page, otherwise they cannot participate in thesweepstakes)
+- Like (users like your page and participates in the sweepstakes)

 - Participation (user signs up to receive your newsletter)